danfuzz/samizdat/README.md

   * Run using compiled `sam` and given `samc`'s source as input, in order to produce a compiled version of `samc`.

-* `samizdat-naif.sam` &mdash; *Samizdat Layer 0* interpreter.
+* `samizdat-naif.sam` &mdash; Samizdat Layer 0 interpreter.

-  This is a maximally-reifying implementation of *Samizdat Layer 0*, meant to be both an "executable specification" for *Samizdat Layer 0* (to help enable the implementation of *Samizdat Layer 0* in even yet other languages), as well as an implementation that can be relied upon for further iterative development of the other layers of the language implementation.
+  This is a maximally-reifying implementation of Samizdat Layer 0, meant to be both an "executable specification" for Samizdat Layer 0 (to help enable the implementation of Samizdat Layer 0 in even yet other languages), as well as an implementation that can be relied upon for further iterative development of the other layers of the language implementation.